 13. Statues of Deities

-Bronze and brass statues of Buddha, Shiva, or Ganesh make sacred and decorative souvenirs.
+Bronze or brass statues of Buddha, Shiva, Ganesh, or other Hindu and Buddhist figures are meaningful and decorative souvenirs.

 14. Nepalese Spices and Herbs

-Take home the aroma of Nepal with turmeric, chili, cumin, and special Himalayan salts.
+Take home the aroma of Nepal with turmeric, chili, cumin, Himalayan pink salt, and spice blends.

 15. Handwoven Dhaka Fabric